robb-j/gruber/README.md

 });
 ```

-A route is a definition to handle a specific HTTP request by returning a response.
+A route is a definition to handle a specific HTTP request with a response.
 It defines which method and path it is responding to and an asynchronous function to handle the request.

 Both the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
 and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response)
 are from the web Fetch API.

-It also has a `url` (as a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL)) of the request and `params`.
+There is also a `url` (as a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL)) of the request and `params`.
 The parameters, `params`, are matched from the pathname, part of the result of [URLPattern.exec](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/exec).
 In this example `name` is matched in the request URL and is used to process the request.